Prepare the barbecue for indirect cooking over medium heat (180° to 230°C).

 With a sharp knife cut the rind around the sides of the pork, around the knuckle, and down the centre to free it on all sides, ensuring that you have cut right through the rind to the fat, but not into the flesh.

 Place the pork on to the cooking grill.
 If the edges of the pork are hanging over the direct zone (above the fire), shield the sides with aluminium foil.
-Roast the pork over indirect medium heat for 2½ hours to blister the skin.
+Close the lid, ensuring the air vents are open and the lid air vent is positioned over the indirect zone.
+Cook for 2 to 2½ hours or until the skin has blistered.

 Place the pork on to the cooking grill.
 If the edges of the pork are hanging over the direct zone (above the fire), shield the sides with aluminium foil.
 Roast the pork over medium heat for 2½ hours to blister the skin.